-- 2.3.2 Duty of Loyalty.
-A Trustee must act in good faith and in a manner that is reasonably believed to be within the scope of the public purposes of the institution rather than in the Trustee's own interests or the interests of another organization or constituency.
-A Trustee must be loyal to the institution and not use his or her position of authority to obtain, whether directly or indirectly, a benefit for him or herself, his or her relatives or family, or for another organization in which the Trustee has an interest.
-The duty of loyalty considers both financial interests held by a Trustee and positions a Trustee has with other organizations.
-A Trustee must maintain independence from stakeholders external to the Board in the conduct of oversight and policy responsibilities. - 2.3.2 Duty of Obedience.
-A Trustee must: (a) ensure that the institution operates in furtherance of its stated purpose; (b) ensure compliance; and (c) ensure effective internal controls.
+- 2.3.2.
+Duty of Loyalty.
+A Trustee must act in good faith and in a manner that is reasonably believed to be within the scope of the public purposes of WOU rather than in the Trustee's own interests or the interests of another organization or constituency.
+A Trustee must be loyal to WOU and not use their-position of authority to obtain, whether directly or indirectly, a benefit for themselves, their relatives or family, or for another organization in which the Trustee has an interest.
+The duty of loyalty considers both the financial interests held by a Trustee and the positions a Trustee has with other organizations.
+A Trustee must maintain independence from stakeholders external to the Board in the conduct of oversight and policy responsibilities. - 2.3.3 Duty of Compliance-A Trustee must: (a) ensure that WOU is operating in furtherance of its stated purpose and is operating in compliance with the law; A Trustee also must ensure effective internal controls.
+The Board shall periodically re-evaluate its role, purposes, and mission and must be prepared to amend or changed them when it is necessary.

-3.0 Definitions
+3. Definitions